callmejeffy/UCI-ML-Drug-Review-Cluster-Analysis/README.md

 This project aims to analyze a dataset of drug reviews to understand patient experiences, drug efficacy, and potential side effects.
 By leveraging natural language processing (NLP) techniques, we can extract valuable insights from unstructured text data.

+### Data Source

+Dataset zipfile is too large to be upladed in Github.
+You can access the zipfile in this link: <https://www.kaggle.com/datasets/jessicali9530/kuc-hackathon-winter-2018>

 ### Technologies Used

   * Google Colab